Philipp Eng

 Philipp Eng (born 28 February 1990 in Salzburg) is an Austrian professional racing driver, and BMW Motorsport works driver.

+Life

+Eng initially grew up in Salzburg before frequent relocations became necessary due to his involvement in motorsport.
+At the age of 13 he moved to Italy, where, following victory in the 2004 Italian Open Masters karting championship, he was accepted into the Red Bull Junior Team.
+With Red Bull, Eng gained his first sponsor, providing the support that enabled him to establish himself in motorsport.
+In 2009 he relocated to Mannheim, before moving his main residence to Stuttgart in 2011.
+In the same year, Eng qualified for the FIA Young Driver Academy, where junior drivers were trained not only in terms of driving ability but also in areas such as technical knowledge and media relations.
+Before Eng was able to make a sufficient living from motorsport alone, he also worked for a period as an instructor and driver coach.

+Since 2021, Eng has appeared regularly on ServusTV, serving as an expert commentator on motorsport events such as Formula One, Formula E and DTM broadcasts.

+Eng lives in Austria, is married and has a son.
+In addition to his television work in motorsport, he is also active as a road cyclist.

 Career

 Karting

-Eng started karting in 2003, by competing in Intercontinental A Junior karts, competing in the Andrea Margutti Trophy and the Italian Open Masters.
+Eng started karting in 1998, by competing in Intercontinental A Junior karts, competing in the Andrea Margutti Trophy and the Italian Open Masters.
 Eng finished 18th in the Margutti Trophy, leading home Marco Wittmann, while he finished 30th in the Italian Open Masters.
 Eng continued at JICA level in 2004, finishing seventh in the Margutti Trophy, and 31st in the European Championship.
 One highlight however was that Eng won the Italian Open Masters, holding off Wittmann again by five points.
 He moved to ICA level in 2005, but only contested the Italian Championship and the Open Masters.
 Eng finished in the top ten of both series, ranking ninth in the Open Masters and tenth in the Italian Championship.

 Formula BMW

 Eng made his car racing debut for ADAC Berlin-Brandenburg in the Formula BMW ADAC series in 2006.
 Eng finished tenth in the championship and runner-up behind Jens Klingmann in the Rookie Cup, with a podium coming at the third round at Lausitz.
 He also competed in a solitary round of the British series for Carlin Motorsport at Silverstone.
 He finished fourteenth in the second race, having retired from the first.
 Eng continued in the ADAC series in 2007, and would go on to finish third in the championship behind the Eifelland Racing cars of Klingmann and Daniel Campos-Hull who took twelve of the eighteen race wins between them.
 Eng did take one win at Barcelona but only after Klingmann was given a ten-second penalty for dangerous driving.